spectrocloud/librarium/content/docs/12-enterprise-version.md

 ## Airgap Install

-Palette can be installed in a VMware environment without internet access, known as an air gap installation, requiring pre-download of platform manifests, required platform packages, container images for core components, 3rd party dependencies, and Palette Packs, all sourced from a private rather than the default public Palette repository.
+Palette can be installed in a VMware environment without internet access, known as an air gap installation, requiring pre-download of platform manifests, required platform packages, container images for core components, third-party dependencies, and Palette Packs, all sourced from a private rather than the default public Palette repository.

 # Download Palette Installer